Exclusivity principle, Ramsey theory, and $n$-cycle PR boxes: Introduction

 \subsection{Structure of the paper}

-In \Cref{sec:preliminaries} we introduce the mathematical background required to study activation effects of E-principle. \Cref{ssec:scenario_and_egraph} explains what a contextuality scenario is and how an exclusivity graph can be drawn given a correlation. \Cref{ssec:E_principle} then introduces the E-principle while \Cref{ssec:joint_E_graph} explains how the problem of finding activations of the E-principle maps to finding cliques inside a joint exclusivity graph.
+In \Cref{sec:preliminaries} we introduce the mathematical background required to study activation effects of the E-principle. \Cref{ssec:scenarios_and_correlations} introduces contextuality scenarios and correlations, and \Cref{ssec:egraphs} explains how an exclusivity graph can be drawn from a given correlation. \Cref{ssec:E_principle} then introduces the E-principle, while \Cref{ssec:joint_E_graph} explains how the problem of finding activations of the E-principle maps to finding cliques inside a joint exclusivity graph.

 In \Cref{sec:refinement} we explain our refinement of the conventional method to study activation effects. \Cref{ssec:multi_color_or_product} explains how the joint exclusivity structure becomes an edge-colored multigraph. \Cref{ssec:monochromatic_projection} defines its monochromatic projections, which are constrained by Ramsey theory results as explained in \Cref{ssec:Ramsey}.